4lk4st/4lk4st/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on getting a job at a good web development company 😉.
+- 🔭 I’m currently working on digitalization of large industrial company.
 - 🌱 I’m currently learning other than Django Python web frameworks, such as Flask and FastAPI.
 Interested in non-relations databases.
 In future I planed to study ML.
 - 👯 I’m looking to collaborate on web projects, maybe with engineering background (13 years of engineering experience 🤩).
 - 📫 How to reach me: https://t.me/vsevolod_z.